Ice Dam Prevention

 - Ensuring there isn’t any snow on your roof to melt in the first place.

-There are only causes of ice dams:
+There are only four causes of ice dams:

 - A hot attic.
 Your hot attic turns your rooftop into a stovetop, virtually guaranteeing snow-melt.

 - Fluctuating temperatures.
 Typically, temperatures rise and melt snow during the day, and then plunge at night, refreezing the snow.

 - Radiant heat from the sun.
 That can melt snow even when temperatures hold steady.